KnowledgeCaptureAndDiscovery/somef/README.md

 - **Build file**: Build file(s) of the project.
 For example, files used to create a Docker image for the target software, package files, etc.
 - **Citation**: Preferred citation(s) as the authors have stated in their readme file.
 SOMEF recognizes Bibtex, Citation File Format files and other means by which authors cite their papers (e.g., by in-text citation).
 For CITATION.cff files, SOMEF now generates two separate entries: one for the software tool and another for the preferred citation (if available).
 This ensures metadata like DOI or version is correctly assigned to each entity.
+Important change: SOMEF now performs citation reconciliation: scholarly publications (articles) are assigned in codemeta to `referencePublication`, while the software itself is credited in `creditText`.
 We recognize the following properties:
   - Title: Title of the publication
   - Author: list of author names in the publication